 Here are two example scenarios of Unrestricted Resource Consumption Risks:

-Example Scenario # 1: A service provider offers clients the ability to download files of any size through its API.
-These files are stored in cloud object storage and are infrequently updated.
-To enhance service efficiency and reduce bandwidth usage, the provider utilizes a caching service that only supports files up to 15GB.
+A service provider lets customers download files of any size through its API.
+The files are stored in cloud storage and usually don’t change.
+To save bandwidth, the provider uses a cache that only supports files up to a size of 15 GB.

-When a user clicks on “forgot password,” an API call is initiated from the user’s browser to the back-end API:
+When a user clicks on “forgot password,” an API call is initiated from the user’s browser to the back-end API.

 Mitigation Strategies for Unrestricted Resource Consumption